jra333/BTC-Price-Prediction/README.md

 # BitCoin(BTC) Price - A Predictive Analysis

-In this project, I utilize historical BTC price data pulled from the Binance API client to explore and analyze its predictibility as an asset using rather traditional indicators as model features.
+In this project, I utilize historical BTC price data pulled from the Binance API client to explore and analyze its predictability as an asset using rather traditional indicators as model features.

 **Approach**